 Biden’s empty inflation rhetoric

-With US consumer prices growing at their fastest pace in four decades, inflation has become the single-most important economic policy issue.
-But you wouldn't know it from watching the Biden administration, which has maintained most Trump-era tariffs and other measures driving up prices
+Inflation has become the single-most important economic policy issue in the US but you wouldn't know it from watching the Biden administration

 Consumer prices are growing at their fastest rate in four decades.
 In May alone, the Consumer Price Index increased by 1%, putting it 8.6% above its level one year before.
 And the problem is not just rising food and energy prices.
 Although core inflation, which excludes those factors, is not accelerating, it is at a high level and not declining, indicating that inflation is entrenched throughout the economy.